 Bryan Dunne, Head of Employment at Matheson, discusses the latest developments in Irish employment law.
 The podcasts are a key resource in keeping up to date for HR practitioners, employment lawyers and international employers with employees in Ireland.
 You can download the podcasts from the Matheson Soundcloud or iTunes pages.

-In this episode of the Matheson Employment Law Podcast Series, Bryan Dunne reviews Irish Rail and McKelvey, a case from the Irish Court of Appeal that was handed down at the end of October.
+In this episode of the Matheson Employment Law Podcast Series, Bryan Dunne discusses the Irish Supreme Court upholding an earlier Court of Appeal decision from 2018, confirming in very clear terms that legal representation should only be permitted at an internal disciplinary hearing in exceptional circumstances.
 This case is a critical development in Irish employment law and a very positive outcome for employers as it overturned the controversial Lyons decision from 2017, which had suggested that employees should be entitled to legal representation at all internal disciplinary hearings.
 You can also read a separate article on this decision by Matheson employment partner Russell Rochford and associate Yvonne Bouton.

 In this episode of the Matheson Employment Law Podcast Series, Bryan Dunne reviews a recent decision from the Irish Workplace Relations Commission in a race discrimination claim brought under the Employment Equality Acts.
 This particular case is a very strong example of how an employer can successfully defend a discrimination claim and it will show that an employer doesn’t necessarily have to go to significant lengths to succeed in this type of defence.